 If you’ve got all day to spare, venture out and see Brisbane’s wonderful neighbourhoods.
 For a coastal day-trip, drive 45 minutes north of the CBD to the charming seaside town of Redcliffe.
 Home to tiny golden-sand beaches and harbour-side hangouts serving no-fuss seafood straight from the trawlers, this sun-kissed spot is also where you can hop aboard a whale-watching cruise.

-Only have time for lunch before you leave?
-Enjoy both Brisbane’s urban and riverside lifestyle at the cherished Eat Street Northshore.
+If you are make the most of your last day in Brisbane, enjoy both Brisbane’s urban and riverside lifestyle at the cherished Eat Street Northshore (opens 4pm).
 A hub for sensational street-food, this foodie playground is where vendors sell amazing international cuisine out of converted shipping containers.
 With a riverside location and unique touches like a giant disco ball, fairylight-lit dining halls and vibrant neon signs, it’s perfect for live music, food and river breezes.

 Events and festivals to look out for